 Interestingly enough, some of these almond orchards has decorated Central and part of Northern California for at least half of a century.
 Overall, the production of the favorite nuts in the Golden State dates back to the early 20th century.
 Starting from scratch, learning new techniques, and developing the land, the first owners of these tree plantations now pass their knowledge and agricultural traditions to new generations.

 Take Fresno as an example.
-The majority of locals and visitors of California delight in the astounding views and gentle aroma of the blooming almond orchards near the city.
-Yet, only a few know that the famous Fresno County Blossom Trail has been impressing its oblivious guests for more than 30 years now.
+The majority of the locals and visitors of California delight in the astounding views and gentle aroma of the blooming almond orchards near the city.
+Yet only a few know that the famous Fresno County Blossom Trail has been impressing its oblivious guests for more than 30 years now.